hpe-dev-incubator/hpe-dev-portal/content/blog/use-redfish-and-ipv6-to-find-lost-servers.md

 The lost iLOs MAC address discovery is performed with the IPv6 neighbor table maintained in your brick-saver.

-The overall method is the following:
+The overall method used is the following:

 1. Make sure affected servers are powered on.
 This step can only be done by a human being present in the computer room.
-Then hide their iLO port from the network by physically disconnecting the network cable.
-You could unplug the server power cables to achieve this goal, but this would hide also OS interfaces connected to the management LAN.
+Then, hide their iLO port from the network by physically disconnecting the network cable.
+You could unplug the server power cables to achieve this goal, but this would also hide OS interfaces connected to the management LAN.
 Those interfaces would then re-appear in step 5 below, although they are not iLO interfaces and alter the discovered MAC address list.
 2. Connect to your brick-saver, flush the neighbor table, solicitate IPv6 neighbors and save the table in a file.

    ```shell